Warning: Lagging Behind Technology is Hazardous for Your Health

 It is with political hindsight that I see the blood industry and government got away with not protecting the blood supply from the AIDS epidemic because AIDS was thought to be a gay community problem.
 Dr. Conant states it that so long as it was considered a queer disease no one care about it.
 It the only way to explain the total lack of media and newspaper coverage of Atlanta.

 At the trial the jury listened intently to Dr. Conant, Dr. Francis and Dr. Engleman testify about how the technology, i.e. surrogate testing for AIDS, existed two years before Bill was transfused.
 We even tracked down the blood donor and tested him with the hepatitis B core antibody test.
 He was positive for both AIDS and hepatitis B, which proved had the test been used, he would have been deferred and his blood rejected.

 The blood industry argued that the Center for Disease Control evidence was to weak to justify the added cost of surrogate testing.
 If we assume this true in January 1983, it certainly was no longer true by August 1984 after more transfusion AIDS cases suffaced.

 On appeal to the New Jersey Appellate Court and Supreme Court the jury verdict was affirmed.

-Bill Synder died from AIDS a couple years later.
+Bill Snyder died from AIDS a couple years later.